Accounts

 More from this specialization

-- What are the fictitious assets?
+- What are the limitations of accounting ratios?